criticalmaas/wagmore/README.md

 ## Why are you running your own node server? ##

 1. Per the documentation from [https://github.com/mobxjs/mobx-react#server-side-rendering-with-usestaticrendering] | (Mobx)

+## glaring missing pieces :o( ##

+1. Calendar

+2. Form field validation

+3. Better breakout of components

+4. Styleguist is now broken renderign SearchResult component with addition of MobX provider

+5. Integration testing - wanted to use Cypress

+6. CORS support in Prod.
+Currently using a public proxy

+7. requestAnimationFrame warning in test

 ### All work submitted is Copyright &copy; 2017 Ryan Maas - All rights reserved ###